Welcome to Edinburgh Napier University's Records Management Intranet site.

 Electronic storage space is 'cheap', why not just keep everything forever?

-The UK Information Commissioner's Office currently has the power to fine organisations up to £500,000 for a breach of the Data Protection Act 1998.
-This may be increased to a percentage of annual turnover once the new EU Data Protection Regulation comes into effect after 2017.
+The UK Information Commissioner's Office has the power to fine organisations up to either 4% of annual turnover or up to 20 million Euros (whichever is greater) under Data Protection Legislation.
 That is a very high price indeed to pay for breaching the legislation by keeping information too long.

 Based on various research carried out, the cost of time wasted searching through redundant information is in excess of £300,000.00 per year for organisations of a similar size to the University.